dnlbowers/Vape-Store/README.md

 * Multiple images not implemented and so no accordion was needed.
 * Buy now button was removed as it was not needed.

+These will now be added as part of the future features.

 [Product details page wireframe](docs/wireframes/product-detail-page.png)

 ##### ***Shopping Cart Page:***